Whether you are planning a stand-alone mystery or an entire

 Considering the history of the community can also be a useful

-way to make your setting more vivid
+way to make your setting more vivid and provide opportunities to come up with

 unique story ideas by tying the past to the present, as demonstrated in the following